 The Hawaiian monk seal is one of the rarest marine mammals in the world.
-Endemic to the Hawaiian Islands, less than 1,100 Hawaiian monk seals remain.
-The Hawaiian name ‘ilioholoikauaua means “dog that runs in rough seas.”
+Endemic to the Hawaiian Islands, less than 1,100 Hawaiian monk seals are left on earth.
+Their Hawaiian name ‘ilioholoikauaua means “dog that runs in rough seas.”

-In the 19th century, this species of monk seal was hunted down to the brink of extinction.
+In the 19th century, the Hawaiian monk seal was hunted to the brink of extinction.
 Now critically endangered, this species still faces many threats resulting in a decline of species.
-Most of the population is found in the Northwestern Hawaiian Islands (NWHI), but a sub-population has resided in the Main Hawaiian Islands.
-Some threats include food limitation in NWHI, entanglement in marine debris, human interaction which includes by-catch in fishing gear, exposure to disease, habitat loss, and male aggression towards females.
+Most of the population exists in the Northwestern Hawaiian Islands (NWHI), but a sub-population has resided in the main Hawaiian Islands.
+Some of the major threats to this seal include food limitation in the NWHI, entanglement in marine debris, human interaction (which includes by-catch in fishing gear), exposure to disease, habitat loss, and male aggression towards females.

 Many conservation efforts have been implemented in hopes of protecting this critically endangered species.
-Through research and education, we can become better aware and help reduce negative monk seal-human interactions on the Main Hawaiian Islands.
+Through research and education, we can become more aware of the challenges this beautiful marine mammal faces and help to reduce the human impact on the Hawaiian monk seal in the Hawaiian Islands.

-Maui Ocean Center is respectfully in compliance with a County of Maui ordinance prohibiting the exhibit of cetaceans (marine mammals including whales and dolphins).
-Learn about these animals through interpretive displays in the Marine Mammal Discovery Center, naturalist presentations and volunteers of organizations from the Maui community.
+Maui Ocean Center is respectfully in compliance with a County of Maui ordinance prohibiting the exhibit of cetaceans (marine mammals including whales, dolphins, and Hawaiian monk seals).
+Visit us to learn about these animals through interpretive displays in the Marine Mammal Discovery Center, naturalist presentations, and volunteers from organizations in Maui’s community.